-Classes can vary in duration from 45 minutes to 1 hour and 30 minutes.
-A longer class will give you more time for learning the breathing and relaxation and will give the teacher time to work with your individual ability.
+Classes can vary in duration, but typically last between 45 minutes to 1 hour and 30 minutes.
+A longer class will give you more time for learning breathing and relaxation techniques, and will give the teacher time to work with your individual ability.
 It's worth speaking to a teacher about their approach before you sign up for a class.

 Where can I find a yoga class?

 No specific qualifications are required to teach yoga in the UK.
-However, it is generally accepted that to teach yoga, you need insurance, a teaching certificate and accreditation from a yoga association.
+However, it is generally accepted that teachers need to be insured and have a teaching certificate and accreditation from a yoga association.

 The main UK yoga associations are: